You might be thinking about building your own home, but are wondering how does construction financing work?

 What is Construction Financing?

 Buying a furnished house and building a property are two completely different things.
-Construction financing is used for renovation purposes or to construct a home.
+Construction financing is used for renovation purposes or to construct a home from scratch (or doing substantial renovations).
 It is a specialised lending option for individuals who are renovating or building a house, as it facilitates them in successfully completing the entire construction process.
-This financing option is available as a construction finance or home loan with construction facility.
+This financing option is available as a construction finance or home loan with construction facility where the bank will pay the builer in smaller parts called progress payments while building the home.

 Why is Construction Financing Complicated?